 What is known is that the crew of six comprised:

 This photograph which was taken in Germany in 1916 was provided by William Cargill of Gourdon, son of David Cargill.
 Another copy of the same photo was contributed by Neil Ritchie.

-David Cargill then aged 16, died 1941 – tragic incident in Gourdon Harbour, father of William Cargill of Gourdon who was only four when his father died and is now (2016), 79.
+- David Cargill: then aged 16, David died in 1941 in a tragic incident in Gourdon Harbour.
+The father of William Cargill of Gourdon, William was only four when his father died and is now (2018) 81.

-James Ritchie, also aged 16, father of Neil Ritchie of Gourdon, now in his eighties.
+- James Ritchie: also aged 16 at the time, James is the father of Neil Ritchie of Gourdon, now in his eighties.